Help shape the emerging vision for Custom House

 Heritage

 The sensitive refurbishment of the building will celebrate Custom House’s heritage with significant investment into the Long Room.
-This is central to creating Custom House’s ‘golden thread’ which weaves through all areas of the building allowing the public to truly feel its heritage.
+This is central to creating Custom House’s ‘golden thread’ which weaves through all areas of the building allowing the public to truly explore its heritage.

 The historic Long Room